Jakob-Sholler/JakobCopyTeamBRepo/POLICIES.md

 3) For revisions, looking at the edit history is very helpful to see what changed <br/>
 4) Any questions about the reviewed work will be asked of the author in order to clarify any ambiguity or misconceptions, as comments on the GitHub Project Board task or document <br/>
 5) Work that does not pass quality check will either be: a) fixed by the reviewer if the work is understandable and fixes are minor, or b) moved back to the In Progress lane and a comment added with what is not done/needs to be fixed (or questions) <br/>
+6) After Quality Checking make sure to inculude The contributer % by following this model: Js 90 % / SA 10 %.
+Used as an example to show qa Perceents may vary.
+This is that the task was done by Jakob, or myself with Sebastian Qa'ing it.
-6) Work that passes quality checks will be advanced on the GitHub Project Board; if the reviewer did work they should add a comment on the task with the rough percentage of the task they did/fixed<br/>
+7) Work that passes quality checks will be advanced on the GitHub Project Board; if the reviewer did work they should add a comment on the task with the rough percentage of the task they did/fixed<br/>

  Be friendly to your team in writing your comments and assume they did they best they could with the knowledge they had at the time.
 If there is an issue with a person doing work that needs lots of revisions, figure out the root causes via discussion e.g. at the sprint retrospective (root causes might include: knowledge, not seeking clarification, not looking at the examples before doing the work, someone with better knowledge should have been assigned the task or provided mentorship, etc).<br/><br/>